 - Spit stick – used to cut fluid lines.

-- Scorper – used to cut and carve larger areas of metal away.
-Available in a range of different profiles: flat, round edge, oval, onglette, etc. each producing a shaped cut.
+- Scorper – used to cut and carve larger areas when hand engraving metal.
+Available in a range of different profiles: flat, round edge, oval, onglette and more, each producing a shaped cut.

-- Graver – used to cut lines that swell or shrink in metal depending on the angle used.
-Used in stone setting and jewellery engraving and available in a range of differently shaped profiles: knife, chisel, square, diamond, flat edge, round edge, oval etc.
+- Graver – used to cut lines that swell or shrink in the metal, depending on the angle used.
+Used in stone setting and jewellery engraving, and available in a range of differently shaped profiles, including knife, chisel, square, diamond, flat edge, round edge, oval and more

-If hand engraving tools aren’t for you, try mechanised options.
-Steel burrs can be utilised in a rotary drill, pendant motor or micro-motor to achieve fine detail on flat surfaces.
+Are you looking for an alternative to hand engraving jewellery, that might be a little bit faster?
+Ideal for bulk designs and expert jewellery makers, steel burrs can be utilised in a rotary drill, pendant motor or micro-motor to achieve fine detail on flat surfaces.
 They’re particularly good for glass engraving and softer metals such as gold and silver.
-Take a look at our guide to burrs to learn how to use different types of burrs, and more.
+If you’re interested in this method of jewellery engraving, take a look at our guide to burrs to learn how to use different types of burrs, and more.

-Ready to start creating your own engraved jewellery designs?
-At Cooksongold we have everything you need for precise engraving, which can be used to add unique and intricate engravings to your jewellery making projects.
-Shop online and browse our range of hand and electric engraving tools today.
+And that’s how to engrave by hand!
+Ready to start hand engraving jewellery?
+At Cooksongold we have everything you need for precise jewellery engraving, which can be used to add unique and intricate engravings to your jewellery making projects.
+Shop online and browse our range of hand and electric engraving tools today